Victoria Bridge, Penrith

 The construction contract for Victoria Bridge was split into several parts.
 One contract for the construction of the piers was awarded to William Tyler in 1862.
 He commenced work but flooding in 1863 and 1864 damaged his equipment and contributed to his abandonment of the contract in August 1864.
-The contract was subsequently awarded to W. Watkins for the sum of ₤44,658.
-He completed the work before the agreed completion date and avoided the ₤50 per week penalty he would have incurred had he not delivered on time.
+The contract was subsequently awarded to W. Watkins for the sum of £44,658.
+He completed the work before the agreed completion date and avoided the £50 per week penalty he would have incurred had he not delivered on time.

-The ironwork for the bridge was supplied by Peto, Brassey and Betts of Birkenhead, England for ₤41,750.
+The ironwork for the bridge was supplied by Peto, Brassey and Betts of Birkenhead, England for £41,750.
 The same firm had supplied the ironwork for the Menangle Railway Bridge constructed on the Nepean River in 1863 and now the oldest surviving bridge on the NSW railway system.
-The timber approach viaduct for the Victoria Bridge was constructed by Mr Baillie at a cost of ₤8,716.
-Other small contracts for earthworks were also made bringing the total cost of the 1100 tonne iron bridge to approximately ₤110,000.
+The timber approach viaduct for the Victoria Bridge was constructed by Mr Baillie at a cost of £8,716.
+Other small contracts for earthworks were also made bringing the total cost of the 1100 tonne iron bridge to approximately £110,000.

-The Nepean Bridge (Victoria Bridge) was completed on 6 June 1867, two weeks before the greasiest flood ever recorded in the district passed under it.
+The Nepean Bridge (Victoria Bridge) was completed on 6 June 1867, two weeks before the greatest flood ever recorded in the district passed under it.
 The Great Flood of 1867 damaged the western timber approaches and washed away a portion of the spans and river bank.
 The main spans however withstood this first major test and the flood waters did not reach the underside of the deck.
 Temporary repair work took about ten days to completed and as a result the bridge was opened to trains on 11 July 1867.
 The damaged timber viaduct was replaced by a shorter wrought iron box-girder span manufactured by the Thames Iron Company, Blackwall, England.
 During the construction of the spans the punt was used for road traffic until the bridge was re-opened to road traffic in 1869.
 The Victoria Bridge was considered to be of such modern design that it was featured in the "Modern Examples of Road and Railway Bridges" by Maw and Dredge in 1872.

 Victoria Bridge had a significant impact on the local economy.
 Prior to its opening Penrith station formed the rail head of the western line, making Penrith a trade hub.
 The introduction of the road across the Nepean River diminished the business in the town previously brought in by travellers delayed in Penrith by poor river conditions.
 Conversely the opening of the bridge and the road and railway to the west enabled the growth of centres west of the mountains and the tourist industry of the Blue Mountains to become established.